ogulyurdakul/ogulyurdakul.github.io/_pages/side-gigs.md

 - different types of infinities (countable vs. uncountable).

 At one point, I also found myself also talking about
 - Fourier series representations of periodic signals (the question was why do different musical instruments make different noises if we say that they are producing the same note?
-If they are producing the same notes, what's the source of their different sounds?)
+If they are producing the same notes, what's the reason behind their different sounds?)
 - and, well, the continuum hypothesis (At one point one of the students went "I think I might *possibly* get this..." and that's plenty for me.
 Although, I have no doubt that I did a terrible job explaining the continuum hypothesis and what it means, because I keep on).
 The last two went as well as expected.